nationalarchives/tdr-grafana/README.md

 For the integration, production and staging data sources, access to the metrics is provided by assuming an IAM role in the corresponding TDR environment which has permission to read the necessary metrics within that environment.

+For the management data sources, permission to access the metrics is given to the IAM ECS task role.

 IAM assumed roles are configured in the tdr-terraform-backend repository: https://github.com/nationalarchives/tdr-terraform-backend

 ## Adding a Dashboard

-When adding a new dashboard for TDR, ensure the following:
+When adding a new dashboard for TDR, ensure that the dashboard is:
-* The dashboard is added to the TDR folder
+* added to the TDR folder
-* The dashboard is tagged with `TDR`
+* tagged with `TDR`